Swedeling/AI-ML-projects/SpeakerRecognition/README.md

 Although the solution is based on a small and specific set of data, the results achieved are satisfactory.
 The use of such a system is possible in reality.
 However, the proposed system can still be improved as the goal is to achieve an efficiency of 100%.

-The confusion matrix are shown below.
+The confusion matrices are shown below.

 Confusion matrix for logistic regression:
 ![LR matrix](../docks/matrix_NN.PNG)